Table of Contents:

 Before we begin, let’s mention that we’re talking about gray market goods instead of gray market securities or the gray economy. gray securities are shares of a company that are traded before they’ve actually been publicly issued, while the gray economy is made of goods and services that evade government taxation.

-gray market goods are new items that are sold legally, but outside authorized distribution channels.
+Gray market goods are new items that are sold legally, but outside authorized distribution channels.
 This includes everything from cars and shoes to software and pharmaceuticals.
 The gray market is an old phenomenon.
 To understand it, let’s touch on a simplified retail model.

 First, a manufacturer or brand will sell a product to a distributor.
 Then the distributor will sell it to authorized retail outlets, and those outlets sell the product to end consumers.
 In an ideal world, the right amount of product would be manufactured and sent to retail, and the public would purchase all of it.

 However, this is not always the case.
 When a distributor or retailer is left with excess or old stock, they can choose to sell off the stock at discounted prices to other dealers.
 These dealers then sell the product to the public at discounted prices.
-Despite the mental image that the term may bring to mind, unauthorized dealers often look the same to consumers as authorized dealers.
+Despite the mental image that the term may bring, unauthorized dealers often look the same to consumers as authorized dealers.
 The only visible difference would be lower prices.
 However, they can’t offer manufacturer warranties, and some products may not meet regulatory standards for the country in which they are for sale.

-gray market products can be put into circulation by the brands themselves (by the brand selling old stock), or by third parties down the line of distribution (by retailers or distributors selling off unsold stock).
+Gray market products can be put into circulation by the brands themselves (by the brand selling old stock), or by third parties down the line of distribution (by retailers or distributors selling off unsold stock).

 The gray market also exists across national boundaries.
 Multinational brands often offer products that are specifically designed and priced for certain markets.
-But for resellers, it may be financially advantageous to purchase product in one country and sell it in another.
+But for resellers, it may be financially advantageous to purchase a product in one country and sell it in another.
 This phenomenon is known as parallel importing.
 For example, say a brand provides cell phones to countries A and B. Comparable phones in country A are less expensive than in country B. Once phones have been sold to distributors in each country, retailers in country B may be able to purchase phones in country A to then return and sell them to consumers in their own country.

-When gray market goods are readily available to consumers at huge discounts online, it can cause brands issues.
+When gray market goods are readily available to consumers at huge discounts online, it can cause brand issues.
 Customers may wonder what’s wrong with the product or with the brand for it to be sold so comparatively cheaply.
 Conversely, it may seem like the regular retail prices are inflated for no reason if customers become used to the lower price.

 These products also undermine the quality of a brand’s distribution network by damaging the trust distributors have in brands. gray market products also make it hard to maintain different prices in different markets, especially if the authorized sellers have agreed to a MAP policy.
 Furthermore, electronics from unauthorized dealers may come with incompatible charging cables or instructions written in a foreign language.
 When someone experiences this, they are likely to blame the brand for the inconvenience.